Issued - 18 November 2014

 A white paper on the anechoic chamber modifications and calibration that were necessary to accurately measure the complex data of directivity balloons

 of loudspeaker systems.
-The facility detailed in this paper is operated by NWAA Labs in southern California.
+The facility detailed in this paper was the original location of NWAA Labs in southern California.

 John Murray gives a very good explanation of the Quadratic Throat Waveguide without a lot of the math.
 This also covers some of the history of the